QIZI94/gdtosignalrs/README.md

 ```bash
 cargo build --release
 ```
-Binary files should be located in target/release/gdtosignalrs.
+Binary file should be located at target/release/gdtosignalrs.

 ## Usage
 ```bash